The Primary Science Capital Project

 Teachers felt that this initiative offered something different from other science education programmes: “This is not a new initiative, fad or fashion; this is an approach that appreciates who we teach and where they come from and making that count for something” (Year 3 teacher in a London school).
 Ms. Davis, teaching at a school in Wellingborough, particularly appreciated that the approach does not entail upheaval of her current teaching plans but a more subtle form of change.
-She says “You do not have to re-write your science lessons – it just takes small tweaks”, making it an approach which builds on teachers’ expertise instead of discounting it.
+She says, “You do not have to re-write your science lessons – it just takes small tweaks”, making it an approach which builds on teachers’ expertise instead of discounting it.

 "Personalising the lessons has made science more of a personal connection for the children"

-In the few months (since October 2019) of attempting and experimenting with the approach, teachers are already finding success.
-In particular, teachers are valuing the opportunity to critically test and thereafter reflect on the impact of small changes.
+Teachers valued the opportunity to critically test and thereafter reflect on the impact of small changes.
 They have also enjoyed finding out more about the children’s lives and have noted that efforts are leading to increased engagement in science lessons.
 Ms Lessing explained: “Personalising lessons has been thought-provoking.
 It has engaged children from the start of the lesson and has taught me more about the children.
 It has made science more of a personal connection for the children”.
 Similarly, Ms Davis said: “Personalising science lessons has meant that I have discovered more about their interests and lives”.
 Ms Hawker even felt that parents are now getting more involved in school science: “Making learning personal to pupils' own experiences and home life has improved pupils' and parents’ involvement in science”.